7challa/KafkaSecurity/aws_msk_sasl_scram_acls.md

 ## Remove ACL for a topic

-The best practice is to deny the use followed by removing the ACL.
+The best practice is to deny the user followed by removing the ACL.
 We do this because users who are already connected to cluster will continue to have access until a connection is reestablished.
-To prevent this it is in best interest to deny permission followed by removing user.
+To prevent this, it is in the best interest to deny permission followed by removing user.

 ### Deny ACL